syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 N> SfPopupLayout.IsOpen property is not applicable for Type B.

-If we run the above sample, the below output will appear on iOS, Android and Windows Phone devices as shown below.
+Run the previous sample to get the following output on iOS, Android, and Windows Phone devices.
 ![](GettingStarted_images/IsOpen_Property.png)

 ### SfPopupLayout.Show()

-In the below code example we have open the SfPopupLayout by using `SfPopupLayout.Show()`.
+To open the SfPopupLayout, use the `SfPopupLayout.Show()` as in the following code sample.

 #### Type A: